Team-Circuitron/Circuitron_-1642/README.md

 ## Final Design

 ## Advantages and Disadvantages
-- Advantages and disadvantages of overall design
+- Advantages and disadvantages of the overall design
 - Only the advantages of the final design

 ## Choice of Components

 ## Math

-## Obstacle Management
+## Strategy
+Rather than using the ultrasonic sensor, we have decided to use the Raspberry Pi camera, utilising the contours of the walls to execute a wall following program.
+When the robot detects an obstacle, it utilises the obstacle as a reference to wall follow between the wall and the obstacle.
+For turning, we use the blue or orange lines on the game field to take a turn, and if the next obstacle is too close, we will take a dummy reverse and resume our wall following code

-## Code Style Guidelines
+## Code

 ## Special Thanks